 Medicaid billing for telehealth services

 Medicaid coverage policies vary state to state.
 In response to the public health emergency, many states moved to broaden the coverage for services delivered via Medicaid for telehealth services.
-In fall 2022, the Center for Connected Health Policy (CCHP) released its executive summary of state telehealth laws and Medicaid program policy.
-As of publication, Medicaid has both coverage and payment parity laws in place in all 50 states and the District of Columbia.
+As of October 2023, the Center for Connected Health Policy (CCHP) released its executive summary of state telehealth laws and Medicaid program policy.
+As of publication, several states have announced changes to their Medicaid reimbursement policy.

 Billing private insurance for telehealth